WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/For the Love of the Windows Search Index with Alissa Torres.md

 # Notes

-Microsoft used to use ESE, but now uses SQLlite
+Microsoft used to use ESE up to Windows 10, but now uses SQLlite in Windows 11+

 SearchIndexer.exe